join-monster/join-monster/docs/field-metadata.md

 <div class="admonition note">
   <p class="first admonition-title">Note</p>
   <p class="last">
-    Some external libraries add resolvers to your schema, such as <a href="https://github.com/apollographql/optics-agent-js">Optics</a>.
+    Some external libraries add resolvers to your schema, such as <a href="https://github.com/apollographql/optics-agent-js">Optics</a>, or the <code>logger</code> option in <a href="https://github.com/apollographql/graphql-tools">graphql-tools</a>.
     If using one of these, <code>sqlColumn</code> cannot be omitted.
   </p>
 </div>